Do Steroid Shots Help Joint Pain or Cause Cartilage Loss?

 Based on the evidence above, getting an injection of cortisone every 3 months over 2 years equates to 8 injections.
 That would be considered a lot (as in too much) by most people in modern medicine, and certainly a naturopath.
 With 8 total injections the loss of cartilage was an average of 0.10 mm when the average knee contains 1.69 mm cartilage on average.
 That is 1/16 loss of cartilage.
 Hypothetically speaking, that would equal 0.1 mm of wear and tear each 5 years for an average knee at an 80 year old death assuming that a person was losing cartilage at this rate.
 And one can safely assume that cartilage loss is not occurring early in life unless some rare circumstance so this assessment is flawed in favor of losing less cartilage over time.

 A crude analysis of getting 3 of these injections in total, a more common experience than getting 8, would be 1/48 of your knee cartilage.
 When working as Western practitioner I rarely did more than 2 in year, or 3 for the patient in total.
-Usually by the third one the benefits were extremely short lived that it was never worth doing anyhow, although, every case is different and some did in fact still get benefits.
+Usually by the third one the benefits were extremely short lived that it was never worth doing anyhow.

 While cortisone is not my choice of how to address problems, I do think it is important to put this medicine and approach into context because there are significant numbers of medical providers that really don’t understand what they are telling patients.
 And it further illustrates the beehive mind where people just parrot what they have been taught by their teachers who maybe didn’t get the correct or updated memo either.
 The reality is that for many people cortisone is the only option because this is what their insurance covers.
 And it doesn’t do anyone any good by putting out incorrect information that their joint is going to be destroyed by having 3 cortisone injections much less one.

-In my experience, acupuncture is superior than cortisone in many cases over time.
-Thus, I would never use cortisone in my own practice as my primary approach to joint pain.
+With all of the healing modalities at my disposal, the long term benefits are superior than cortisone.
+Thus, I would never use cortisone in my own practice.
 But if a patient wanted it and the situation was such that it was warranted, I don’t see why exceptions to my own guidelines and ethics of practice should prevent me from giving it.
 As mentioned, a patient should not feel that their knee is going to be destroyed because they got 1 or 3 injections of cortisone.
 Education is key.
+Overall, it’s just not my method of treatment for knee pain when I have better methods to treat joint pain.